Go to Type of Symbol

 myGeneric, you will be able to choose the navigation destination between

-You can invoke this command from the editor, from the File Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

 Navigate to the type of a symbol

 Place the caret at a symbol in the editor or select the symbol in a tool window.

 If the command returns a single result, ReSharper navigates directly there.
 In case of several declarations (for example, in a partial class), they will be listed in a drop-down where you can do one of the following: